tanvi-orcl/fpp-ansible/README.md

     - OPTIONAL: osdbagrp_groups

 **rdbms_create_wc_existing.yml**
-- Takes an existing database home and registers it to FPP.
+- Takes an existing database home and adds home as an RDBMS working copy to FPP.
 As with creating a new home, it will need to be run once per vm cluster so the hostgroup specified (exa_group) should contain one node per cluster.
 If running it on multiple clusters, remember that the database home to be registered should have the same name across the clusters.
 - Runtime Variables
     - exa_group `exadata1n1,exadata2n1`
     - image_name `DB191200`